As of January 22, the form is back open. All cities are full with the exception of Wichita.

 Please come prepared to show us your singing range, and to impress us with your unique ability to interpret material.
 Comic songs or quirky personality tunes are sometimes a very nice surprise.
 You may choose to sing from our season’s shows, or not.
 Either way is fine with us.
 Sheet music should be in the appropriate key.
 We’ll have an excellent accompanist, but you may bring your own.
 No a capella singing or recorded accompaniment, please.
 Please bring a headshot and résumé with you to the audition.
 Other tips for a successful audition can be found here.

 ALL Non-Equity performers wishing to be considered for our resident singing-dancing ensemble will need to attend a dance/movement call.
 MTWichita staff member and choreographer Joshua Larson will conduct the dance auditions.
 Dance styles for the season include ballet, tap, Fosse-style jazz, 1980s disco, and all kinds of tumbling.
 Acrobatic skills and circus specialties will be especially helpful for Pippin.
 Performers should also let us know if you have any special musical skills.
 You may choose any one of the dance calls listed for the city in which you are auditioning.
-Click here for a list of dance calls for the 2018 season.

 Each show rehearses for approximately two weeks prior to its opening night (with our first show likely to begin rehearsal around June 4).
 Rehearsals are held 9 am to 6 pm daily.
 Each production is given 7 or 8 performances indoors in the Century II Concert Hall in downtown Wichita.
 Disney's The Little Mermaid will run for an additional week.
 Please check your end-of-summer availability.

 |Sister Act||June 13-17|